DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/specify-query-parameters.md

 	![](../../../images/eurd-web-query-parameters-create-query.png)

-	... or when adding queries to an existing SQL data source or editing existing queries.
+	You can add queries to an existing SQL data source or edit existing queries:

 	![](../../../images/eurd-web-query-parameters-add-edit-queries.png)